railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

 * List of Addresses: :menuselection:`Sales --> Address Book --> Addresses`,

-* List of contacts: :menuselection:`Sales --> Address Book --> Contacts`,
+* List of contacts: :menuselection:`Sales --> Address Book --> Contacts`.

 If you correct or change a contact name in the contact form, the changes will be applied to all the posts occupied in the different companies.

 The screen below represents a partner form.
 You can see several possible addresses there and a list of contacts below each address.
-For each contact you see a name, a function, a phone number and an email.
+For each contact, you see a name, a function, a phone number and an email.

 .. figure:: images/crm_partner_contact.png
-   :scale: 50
+   :scale: 80
    :align: center

    *A partner form with the base_contact module installed*